undecaf/typo3-in-a-box/README.md

 The TYPO3 volume can be made available for editing in a working directory at the host: just specify the _working directory path_ (it _must_ contain a `/`) for option&nbsp;`-v` (or `T3_ROOT`).
-This will have the following effects:

-1. The working directory basename becomes the TYPO3 volume name.
-1. The TYPO3 volume content appears in the working directory as if it were owned by the current user.
+That directory will be used for the TYPO3 volume.
+Option&nbsp;`-o` (or `T3_OWNER`) makes the working directory content appear as if it were owned by the current user.
-1. File changes, creates and deletes will be passed in both directions between working directory and container, with the current user's UID/GID mapped to container UIDs/GIDs.

-Please note: using working directories requires the [bindfs](https://bindfs.org/) (available for Debian-like and macOS hosts) utility to be installed from the repositories of your system.
-For macOS, [osxfuse](https://osxfuse.github.io/) is needed beforehand.
+Please note: TYPO3 performance may be impaired by working directories, particularly under Windows and macOS.

 __Database:__ by default, the SQLite instance of the TYPO3 image is used (works only with TYPO3&nbsp;V9.5+).
 Option&nbsp;`-D` (or `T3_DB_TYPE`) lets